Rymzo

-Rymzo (real name Churchill Sosa De Gusto) born April 23, 1974, in Lagos state is a Nigerian musical recording artist and producer.
-His music is influenced by many artists including Fela Anikulapo-Kuti, Jimi Hendrix, U-Roy, I-Roy, Bob Marley, Naughty by Nature, Kool Moe Dee, Shabba Ranks, Tiger, Cocoa Tea, Capleton, Joe Higgs.
+Churchill Sosa De Gusto (born April 23, 1974 in Lagos State), known professionally as Rymzo, is a Nigerian recording artist and music producer.
+His music is influenced by artists including Fela Anikulapo-Kuti, Jimi Hendrix, U-Roy, I-Roy, Bob Marley, Naughty by Nature, Kool Moe Dee, Shabba Ranks, Tiger, Cocoa Tea, Capleton, and Joe Higgs.

 Music career

-Rymzo was first famous in live music cafes as a lead vocalist to one of the most popular rock/reggae bands in Nigeria's Niger-Delta region in the early 1990s known as "The Vintage Band" a band that metamorphosed from "The Difference Jazz Band".
-They won the maiden edition of the Benson and Hedges regional "Grab the Mic" contest in Benin City with Rymzo then known as "Coolrymes" as lead singer and band leader.
+Rymzo first gained recognition performing at live music cafes as a lead vocalist of The Vintage Band, a rock and reggae band in Nigeria's Niger-Delta region in the early 1990s.
+The band metamorphosed from The Difference Jazz Band.
+They won the maiden edition of the Benson and Hedges regional "Grab the Mic" contest in Benin City, with Rymzo, then known as "Coolrymes" as lead singer and band leader.

 Rymzo performing at a music café in 1999.

-Rymzo produced his first album "Take Mediocre Off The Stage" in 2005 which had the hit single "Rock n Roll" that was a nationwide chartbuster in 2004 prior to the album release.
-"Rock n Roll" had earlier been released as a hit single in 2004, sealing Rymzo's position as the biggest new Reggae sensation in Nigeria at the time.
-His second album "Mysterious" came out in 2006.
+Rymzo produced his first album Take Mediocre Off The Stage in 2005.
+It included the hit single "Rock n Roll" which had nationwide chart success in 2004 prior to the album release.
+His second album Mysterious was released in 2006.

-As a producer, Rymzo has worked or performed in so many musical projects, radio commercials for individuals and companies, media station IDs and has also worked in collaboration or as a producer with several top Nigerian music artistes such as Tunde and Wunmi Obe, Segun Obe, Kefee, Goldie, Sunny Neji, Muma Gee, Sammy Okposo, Charly Boy, Sound Sultan, Lady D, Orits Wiliki, Ras Kimono, Felix Duke, Oritshe Femi and Da grin, Ruggedman, Nomoreloss, Mr Kool, 2face Idibia, Omotola Jalade Ekeinde, Freestyle, Da tribe, Francis Goldman, Modele.
+As a producer, Rymzo has worked or performed in various musical projects, radio commercials for individuals and companies, media station IDs and has also worked in collaboration or as a producer with several Nigerian music artists such as Tunde and Wunmi Obe, Segun Obe, Kefee, Goldie, Sunny Neji, Muma Gee, Sammy Okposo, Charly Boy, Sound Sultan, Lady D, Orits Wiliki, Ras Kimono, Felix Duke, Oritshe Femi and Da grin, Ruggedman, Nomoreloss, Mr Kool, 2face Idibia, Omotola Jalade Ekeinde, Freestyle, Da tribe, Francis Goldman, and Modele.

-Rymzo tours with his eight-man band, The 12 Tribes, and has graced the same stage with many great reggae artiste including Steel Pulse, Anthony B, Capleton, 2face Idibia, P Square, Morgan Heritage, Victor Essiet (The Mandators), Majek Fashek, General Levy, Alpha Blondy, Maxi Priest, and Shaggy.
+Rymzo tours with his eight-man band, The 12 Tribes, and has performed on the same stage as reggae artiste including Steel Pulse, Anthony B, Capleton, 2face Idibia, P Square, Morgan Heritage, Victor Essiet (The Mandators), Majek Fashek, General Levy, Alpha Blondy, Maxi Priest, and Shaggy.